Tuesday, October 31, 2006

 Here are Kathy’s thoughts on her resignation:

 I have so many mixed feelings about resigning from the BJ.
 I had many good years there, many days where I went to the office and thought, "And to think, I'm getting paid for having fun!"
-But after the 2001 layoffs, the tone in the newsroom began to change; I'm not sure it ever re
+But after the 2001 layoffs, the tone in the newsroom began to change; I'm not sure it ever recovered fully.

 By the time this current round of layoffs hit, I was ready to go.
 I have young children to raise, a busy CPA husband who welcomes the idea of my help in his office during tax season, and a yearning to try different activities.
 I earned my master's in counseling 11/2 years ago, and always want to keep my hand in writing, though I won't miss daily journalism.